Suffolk County Hard Money Lenders

 Hard money loans have been in use for decades, but many real estate investors are still unfamiliar with them.
 Some investors do not know what they are or how they work.
 Others may have heard that they have a short term and a high interest rate, and don’t see how they can be advantageous in an investment situation.
 The reality is that investors who understand what hard money loans are, have successfully used them to create real estate empires.

-Who Makes Hard Money Loans?
+Who Funds Hard Money Loans?

 One of the first differences that you will notice about hard money loans is where you obtain them from.
 With a typical real estate loan, you may apply online with a local or regional bank.
-You could also walk into your credit union’s branch office down the street.
+You can also walk into your credit union’s branch office down the street.
 Traditional real estate loans usually offer a permanent financing solution for commercial and real estate properties, and this financing is available through a financial institution.
 A hard money loan may also be used for residential and commercial properties, but the source is different.
-A hard money loan is a type of private real estate loan.
+A hard money loan is a type of private loan.
 This means that either a private lending company or a private individual is funding the loan.

 How Are Hard Money Loans Unique?